 Normally produced each calendar year by the Australian National University Centre for Water and Landscape Dynamics, this special report of Australia’s Environment provides summaries of key events, environmental conditions and change during the 2019/20 financial year.

-It summarises measurements from satellites and on-ground stations and incorporates data collected by many environmental monitoring agencies, including NCRIS-enabled TERN from the final half of 2019 and first six months of 2020.
+It summarises measurements from satellites and on-ground stations and incorporates data collected by many environment monitoring agencies, including NCRIS-enabled TERN from the final half of 2019 and first six months of 2020.

 While we were locked inside, Australia's environment started to recover from a horrendous 2019